eclipse-pass/pass-documentation/community/developer-guidelines.md

 ## Closing Issues

-* If an issue is linked to a pull request it will auto-close; however for issues that are not linked to a pull request, the  committer performing the merge should close the completed issues.
+* If an issue is linked to a pull request it will auto-close, however for issues that are not linked to a pull request, the  committer performing the merge should close the completed issues.
 * Write up the final outcome in the issue and include this as a comment when closing the ticket.
 * Link any collaboration or design documents in the issue before closing.
 * Ensure all related PRs are linked and closed.